A top job seeker question, “don’t you find jobs online?”

 Perhaps he was trying to gently break it to me that if the year had been slow, it might be because people are applying for jobs online.

-Do you find all jobs online?
+Do you only find jobs online?

 It is so easy to assume that every job is online.
 I coach my job seeking clients how wrong it is to assume that all jobs are posted online.